-The new European Parliament Challenge Cancer Intergroup is the first and only EU Parliamentary Intergroup on cancer.
-It is chaired by MEP Cristian Buşoi, and cochaired by MEPs Alessandra Moretti, Aldo

-Patriciello and Frédérique Ries, with the European Cancer Patient Coalition (ECPC) providing its Secretariat.

-The Intergroup was conceived by ECPC to ensure continuity in the European Parliament's work on cancer during the previous and the current mandates.
-The Intergroup will serve as a forum for MEPs from all political parties to engage in dialogue with patients, cancer survivors, carers, scientific and medical societies, research institutions, think tanks, medical practitioners and researchers, policy makers and leaders of the health industry, civil society at large, national governments, and institutions.
-It will act as a two-way communication channel by holding hearings and debates and leading fact-finding missions on salient topics such as prevention, access to treatment, medicine shortages, cancer research on quality of life, innovation in cancer care, and survivorship.
+- The new European Parliament Challenge Cancer Intergroup is the first and only EU Parliamentary Intergroup on cancer.
+It is chaired by MEP Cristian Buşoi, and co-chaired by MEPs Alessandra Moretti, Aldo - Patriciello and Frédérique Ries, with the European Cancer Patient Coalition (ECPC) providing its Secretariat. - The Intergroup was conceived by ECPC to ensure continuity in the European Parliament's work on cancer during the previous and the current mandates.
+The Intergroup serves as a forum for MEPs from all political parties to engage in dialogue with patients, cancer survivors, carers, scientific and medical societies, research institutions, think tanks, medical practitioners and researchers, policy makers and leaders of the health industry, civil society at large, national governments, and institutions.
+It acts as a two-way communication channel by holding hearings and debates and leading fact- finding missions on salient topics such as prevention, access to treatment, medicine shortages, cancer research on quality of life, innovation in cancer care, and survivorship.

-The Intergroup is the result of ECPC ongoing commitment and involvement in supporting the "Mission" concept in Research and Innovation, adopted by the European Commission, together with prominent scientists, physicians and researchers, members of the European Academy of Cancer Sciences (EACS).
+- The Intergroup is the result of ECPC ongoing commitment and involvement in supporting the "Mission" concept in Research and Innovation, adopted by - the European Commission, together with prominent scientists, physicians and researchers, members of the European Academy of Cancer Sciences (EACS).

-Based on the abovementioned, ECPC, with its 450 members of cancer patient organisations across the EU, aims to act as the intermediary between the Intergroup and European cancer stakeholders and civil society at large.
-The close collaboration of ECPC with the members of the Intergroup will enable its members to access real testimonies and patient experiences, while allowing citizens to express their needs directly to European policymakers.
-This collaboration is aimed to provide a valuable contact point for MEPs with an interest in cancer policy to exchange views, best practices and access direct information on how cancer and its care are regulated in their countries.

-In its capacity as the Secretariat of the intergroup, ECPC wishes to work toward providing the members with access to real patient experience and a variety of European and national cancer stakeholders, while allowing citizens to express their needs directly to European policymakers.
-ECPC will make use of its ability, across its pan-European network of organisations, to share knowledge, to influence public health and cancer policies.

-Finally, thanks to the data gathered from various cancer sources, the Intergroup will strive to influence the goals and guide the implementation of the Cancer Mission, Europe's Beating Cancer Plan and other European cancer and health related policies.
+- Based on the abovementioned, ECPC, with its 450 members of cancer patient organisations across the EU, aims to act as the intermediary between the Intergroup and European cancer stakeholders and civil society at large.
+The close collaboration of ECPC with the members of the Intergroup enables its members to access real testimonies and patient experiences, while allowing citizens to express their needs directly to European policymakers.
+This collaboration is aimed to provide a valuable contact point for MEPs with an interest in cancer policy to exchange views, best practices and access direct information on how cancer and its care are regulated in their countries. - In its capacity as the Secretariat of the intergroup, ECPC wishes to work toward providing the members with access to real patient experience and a variety of European and national cancer stakeholders, while allowing citizens to express their needs directly to European policymakers.
+ECPC will make use of its ability, across its pan-European network of organisations, to share knowledge, to influence public health and cancer policies. - Finally, thanks to the data gathered from various cancer sources, the Intergroup strives to influence the goals and guide the implementation of the Cancer Mission, Europe's Beating Cancer Plan and other European cancer and health related policies.

-In 2021 ECPC will work on the following actions:

-- Ensuring the involvement of cancer research, prevention/health care and cancer patient communities at all stages of policymaking activities of the Intergroup - Supporting EU measures and a resolution of the European Parliament, adapted for all Member States, on personalised treatment for cancer prevention, diagnosis, prognosis and therapy - Discussing the cancer patients' challenges in times of pandemics like COVID-19 and the role of policy makers in ensuring a more sustainable health system that will be able to cope with future crisis - Raising awareness on the challenges that a cancer survivor faces during and after treatment and work with the members of the Intergroup to propose measures to improve the quality of life of cancer survivors during treatment and after (White Paper on Social Disparities, The Right to be Forgotten) - Advocating with the Cancer Mission Board and MEPs that are members of the Intergroup on concerns related to cancer patients, survivors and carers - Building on the White Paper on Social Disparities in Europe, ECPC will organise debates within the Intergroup to find ways to facilitate policy
+- In 2022 ECPC will work on the following actions: - Ensuring the involvement of cancer research, prevention/health - · care and cancer patient communities at all stages of - policymaking activities of the Intergroup - Supporting EU measures and a resolution of the European Parliament, adapted for all Member States, on personalised treatment for cancer prevention, diagnosis, prognosis and therapy - Discussing the cancer patients' challenges in times of pandemics like COVID-19 and the role of policy makers in ensuring a more sustainable health system that will be able to cope with future crisis - Raising awareness on the challenges that a cancer survivor faces during and after treatment and work with the members of the Intergroup to propose measures to improve the quality of life of cancer survivors during treatment and after (White Paper on Social Disparities, The Right to be Forgotten project) - Advocating with the Cancer Mission Board and MEPs that are members of the

+Intergroup on concerns related to cancer patients, survivors and carers